Skeptical theism: The evidential argument from evil

 In this logical form the conclusion (3) is true, if both the major premise (1) and minor premise (2) are true.
 Philosophers have challenged both premises, but skeptical theism focuses on the minor premise (2).

 In 1979, philosopher William Rowe provided a defense of the minor premise (2).
-He argued that no state of affairs we know of is such that an omnipotent, omniscient being’s obtaining it would morally justify that being’s permitting some instances of horrific suffering.
+He argued that no state of affairs we know of is such that an omnipotent, omniscient being's obtaining it would morally justify that being's permitting some instances of horrific suffering.
 Therefore, Rowe concludes, it is likely that no state of affairs exists that would morally justify that being in permitting such suffering.
 In other words, Rowe argues that his inability to think of a good reason why God would allow a particular evil justifies the conclusion that there is no such reason, and the conclusion that God does not exist.

 The "noseeum" inference

-The philosophers Michael Bergmann and Michael Rea described William Rowe's justification for the second premise of the argument from evil:Some evidential arguments from evil ... rely on a “noseeum” inference of the following sort: NI: If, after thinking hard, we can’t think of any God-justifying reason for permitting some horrific evil then it is likely that there is no such reason.
-(The reason NI is called a ‘noseeum’ inference is that it says, more or less, that because we don’t see ‘um, they probably ain’t there.)Various analogies are offered to show that the noseeum inference is logically dubious.
+The philosophers Michael Bergmann and Michael Rea described William Rowe's justification for the second premise of the argument from evil:Some evidential arguments from evil ... rely on a "noseeum" inference of the following sort: NI: If, after thinking hard, we can't think of any God-justifying reason for permitting some horrific evil then it is likely that there is no such reason.
+(The reason NI is called a 'noseeum' inference is that it says, more or less, that because we don't see 'um, they probably ain't there.)Various analogies are offered to show that the noseeum inference is logically dubious.
 For example, a novice chess player's inability to discern a chess master's choice of moves cannot be used to infer that there is no good reason for the move.

 The skeptical theist's response

-Skeptical theism provides a defense against the evidential argument from evil, but does not take a position on God’s actual reason for allowing a particular instance of evil.
+Skeptical theism provides a defense against the evidential argument from evil, but does not take a position on God's actual reason for allowing a particular instance of evil.
 The defense seeks to show that there are good reasons to believe that God could have justified reasons for allowing a particular evil that we cannot discern.
 Consequently, we are in no position to endorse the minor premise (2) of the argument from evil because we cannot be more than agnostic about the accuracy of the premise.
 This conclusion would be an undercutting defeater for the premise because there would be no justification for the conclusion that evils in our world are gratuitous.
 To justify this conclusion, the skeptical theist argues that the limits of human cognitive faculties are grounds for skepticism about our ability to draw conclusions about God's motives or lack of motives; it is therefore reasonable to doubt the second premise.
-Bergmann and Rae thus concluded that Rowe's inference is unsound.
+Bergmann and Rea thus concluded that Rowe's inference is unsound.